New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Cash value

-Permanent life insurance policies come with cash value, allowing you to build wealth over time that you can tap into by borrowing at favorable terms or withdrawing funds.
+Permanent life insurance policies may come with cash value, allowing you to build wealth over time that you can tap into by borrowing at favorable terms or withdrawing funds.
 If you surrender the plan, you can get the cash value minus surrender charges.
-Term life insurance does not come with cash value.
+Term life insurance typically does not come with cash value.

 Which life insurance policy should I get?